Douglas B-18 Bolo: World War II

-When war came to the Pacific, most of the B-18/B-18A aircraft based overseas in the Philippines and in Hawaii were destroyed on the ground in the initial Japanese onslaught.
+When war came to the Pacific in December 1941, most of the B-18 and B-18A aircraft based overseas in the Philippines and in Hawaii were destroyed on the ground in the initial Japanese onslaught.
 The few Bolos that remained played no significant role in subsequent operations.

-The B-18s remaining in the continental US and in the Caribbean were then deployed in a defensive role in anticipation of attacks on the US mainland.
+The B-18s remaining in the continental United States and in the Caribbean were then deployed in a defensive role in anticipation of attacks on the US mainland.
 These attacks never materialized.
 B-17s supplanted B-18s in first-line service in 1942.
 Following this, 122 B-18As were modified for anti-submarine warfare.
 The bombardier was replaced by a search radar with a large radome.
 Magnetic anomaly detection (MAD) equipment was sometimes housed in a tail boom.
 These aircraft, designated B-18B, were used in the Caribbean on anti-submarine patrol.
 On 2 October 1942, a B-18A, piloted by Captain Howard Burhanna Jr. of the 99th Bomb Squadron, depth charged and sank the north of Cayenne, French Guiana.

 Two aircraft were transferred to the Brazilian Air Force in 1942, and were used with a provisional conversion training unit set up under the provisions of Lend-Lease.
 They were later used for anti-submarine patrols.
 They were struck off at the end of the war.